mbmackenzie/peace-speech-project/minutes.md

   - determine how and when to remove noise and stop words from data
   - create a notebook to make an abridged dataset to start working on a pipeline
   - determine if we can drop publishers that do not contribute a minimum number of articles.

+## 10/14/2020 - Weekly Team

+- In the future, coordinate who will be presenting the work.
+- Possible other dataset - Lexus Nexus - might be much larger.
+- Reflection/Challenges:
+  - Space requirements with duplicate dataset, raw/clean
+    - Possible solution: get external hardrives?
+Move to cloud?
+  - What are the next steps?
+    - Word Frequencies
+  - Inconsistencies between source/text files...
+Need to capture as many edge cases as possible
+- **New Team Captain: Hojin**
+- **Next Week Presenter: Tae Yoon**